 Driving in Oregon

 Oregon is a beautiful state with a wonderful road system.
 There are more than 8,000 miles of state highways, and over 700 miles of the Interstate Highway System.
 When you combine this with all of the smaller city and country roads, it’s clear that you can easily get around the state while traveling in a vehicle.
-The only downside is that many people drive often, so statistically there will be plenty of accidents.
+The only downside is that many people drive often, so statistically there will be many accidents.

 Accident Statistics in Oregon

-410 accidents had fatalities
+- 410 car accidents with fatalities

 Accidents Don’t Just Include Those Inside of Cars